 Why should working healthcare managers study economics?
-This simple question is really two questions: Why is economics valuable for managers?
+This simple question is really two questions.
+Why is economics valuable for managers?
 What special challenges do healthcare managers face?
 These questions motivate this book.

 Why is economics valuable for managers?
 There are six reasons.
-We will briefly explore them here to highlight themes that we will develop in later chapters.
+We will briefly touch on each of them to highlight the themes we will develop in later chapters.

 - 1. Economics helps managers focus on key issues.
 Economics helps managers wade through the deluge of information they confront and identify the data they need. - 2.
 Economics outlines strategies for realizing goals given the available resources.
-A primary task of economics is to carefully examine the implications of rational decision-making. - 3.
-Economics gives managers ground rules for strategic decision-making.
-When rivals are not only competing against them but also watching what they do, managers must be prepared to think strategically. - 4.
-Economics gives managers a framework for making sense of costs.
-Managers need to understand costs because they are likely to make poor decisions without this knowledge. - 5.
+A primary task of economics is to explore carefully the implications of rational decision making. - 3.
+Economics gives managers ground rules for strategic decision making.
+When rivals are not only competing against them but watching what they do, managers must be prepared to think strategically. - Economics gives managers a framework for making sense of costs.
+Managers need to understand costs because good decisions are unlikely to be made without this understanding. - 5.
 Economics gives managers a framework for thinking about value.
-Successful organizations provide goods and services to customers that are worth more than the costs of producing them.
-So, good decisions demand an understanding of how customers perceive value. - 6.
-Most important, economics sensitizes managers to fundamental ideas that affect the operations of every organization.
+The benefits of the goods and services that successful organizations provide to customers exceed the costs of producing those goods and services.
+Good management decisions require an understanding of how customers perceive value. - 6.
+Most importantly, economics sensitizes managers to fundamental ideas that affect the operations of every organization.
 Effective management begins with the recognition that consumers are sensitive to price differences, that organizations compete to advance the interests of their stakeholders, and that success comes from providing value to customers.

-1.2 Economics as a Map for Decision-Making
+1.2 Economics as a Map for Decision Making

-Economics provides a map for decision-making.
-Maps do two things: they highlight key features and suppress unimportant features.
-For example, to drive from Des Moines, Iowa, to Dallas, Texas, you need to know how the major highways connect.
+Economics provides a map for decision making.
+Maps do two things.
+They highlight key features and suppress unimportant features.
+To drive from Des Moines, Iowa, to Dallas, Texas, you need to know how the major highways connect.
 You do not want to know the name and location of each street in each town you pass through.
 Of course, what is important and what is unimportant depend on the task at hand.
 If you want to drive from West 116th Street and Ridgeview Road in Olathe, Kansas, to the Truman homestead in Independence, Missouri, a map that describes only the interstate highway system will be of limited value to you.
 You need to know which map is the right tool for your situation.

 Using a map takes knowledge and skill.
 You need to know what information you need, or you may choose the wrong map and be swamped in extraneous data or lost without key facts.
 Having the right map is no guarantee that you can use it, however.
 You need to practice to be able to use a map quickly and effectively.

-In the same sense, economics is a map for decision-making.
+cost

-cost The value of a resource in its next best use.
+The value of a

+resource in its next

+best use.

 Like a map, economics highlights some issues and suppresses others.
-For example, economics helps managers focus on marginal or incremental costs, which makes understanding and managing costs much simpler.
-(A marginal or incremental change is a small change.)
-However, economics has little to say about the belief systems that motivate consumer behavior.
+For example, it tells managers to focus on marginal or incremental costs, which makes understanding and managing costs much simpler, but economics has little to say about the belief systems that motivate consumer behavior.
 If you are seeking to make therapeutic regimens easier to adhere to by making them more consistent with consumers' belief systems, economics is not a helpful map.
 If, on the other hand, you want to decide whether setting up an urgent care clinic is financially feasible, economics helps you focus on how your project will change revenues and costs.